apache/trafficserver/doc/reference/configuration/records.config.en.rst

    :reloadable:

    How often Traffic Server checks for an early refresh, during the period before the document stale time.
 The interval specified must be in seconds.
-See :ref:`Fuzzy Revalidation <http-proxy-caching.en.html#fuzzy-revalidation>`
+See :ref:`fuzzy-revalidation`

 .. ts:cv:: CONFIG proxy.config.http.cache.fuzz.probability FLOAT 0.00500
    :reloadable: